reza-madankar/Single-Responsibility-Principle/README.md

-### he SOLID principles are a set of object-oriented design principles that help developers create more maintainable, flexible, and scalable software.
+### The SOLID principles are a set of object-oriented design principles that help developers create more maintainable, flexible, and scalable software.
 They stand for:

 #### S - Single Responsibility Principle (SRP)
   ##### A class should have only one reason to change, meaning it should have one job or responsibility.